mxre/lazyloader/README.md

 ## Notes
-This project is somewhat similar to https://github.com/chmduquesne/lazylpsolverlibs but, we use a faster generator (writting in Python) and support for the modern CPLEX API.
+This project is somewhat similar to https://github.com/chmduquesne/lazylpsolverlibs but, we use a faster generator (written in Python) and support for the modern CPLEX API (as defined in cplexx.h).